 Figure 14.
 The conceptual model plotted with LIM results of GS1 processed with the MCMC algorithm.
 The flows were drawn to scale.
+(Unit: mg C/ m2/ d)

 Figure 15.
 The selected network indices of GC1 and GS1.
 The indices were calculated from 10,000 solutions of the LIM.
 As a result, there were also 10,000 values for each index.
 Therefore, they were presented as box plots.